Who can deposit data to the Repository

 - Embargo options:

-- If you wish, you will be able to select the option to embargo your dataset.
-Note that we will only embargo datasets until the associated publication has been published.
+- If you wish, you will be able to select the option to embargo your data (not available for method output type).
+Note that we will only embargo data until the associated publication has been published.
 Data files will not be publicly available while an embargo is in place, but the metadata will be publicly visible.

 - Description of the data

-- This is important contextual information about the dataset and documenting your data comprehensively is an essential part of sharing your data well.
+- This is important contextual information about the data and documenting your data comprehensively is an essential part of sharing your data well.
 Where are these data from?
 How were the data generated?
 Give details about your data that will help someone else understand your data and reuse it effectively.
-You may wish to embed discipline-specific metadata in your dataset documentation – the Digital Curation Centre provides examples of disciplinary metadata.
-We recommend that you deposit a Readme file alongside your dataset, or multiple Readme files if your dataset consists of multiple files and folders.
+You may wish to embed discipline-specific metadata in your data documentation – the Digital Curation Centre provides examples of disciplinary metadata.
+We recommend that you deposit a Readme file alongside your data, or multiple Readme files if your data consists of multiple files and folders.

 - Keywords